Welcome to the home of the 15th 'Read It Again!' award.

 - Cambridgeshire Libraries also offer children the chance to vote in their larger libraries

-- Whilst libraries are closed, we have offered children the opportunity to listen to the authors reading their stories online and then vote for their favourite one.
+- Whilst libraries were closed, we offered children the opportunity to listen to the authors reading their stories online and then vote for their favourite one.
 Online voting is now closed and we have taken the videos down as required by the publishers.

-- We will announce the winner once schools have had the chance to run the award.
+- We will announce the winner once schools have had the chance to run the award: see below.

 Once Upon A Unicorn Horn by Beatrice Blue

 Do you know how unicorns got their horns?
 It all began once upon a magic forest, when a little girl called June discovered tiny horses learning how to fly in her garden.
 But one of the poor horses couldn’t fly at all!
 So, with the help of her parents, June thought of a very sweet and very delicious way to make her new friend happy.
 I wonder what it could have been…

 Watch a YouTube video of Beatrice Blue talking about her book

 Milo and Monty by Roxana De Rond

 Milo and Monty are two very different dogs.
 Monty loves to be around people and join in with everything, but Milo prefers to be quiet and by himself.
 A family visit reveals that cousin Henry is very much like Milo.
 A heartwarming story about the differences between personalities and the small changes we can make to accommodate the needs of others.

 Watch a YouTube video of Roxana De Rond talking about her book